UPPMAX/R-matlab-julia-HPC/docs/matlab/MatlabGUIslurm.md

 ```

 Notice that the host name displayed is the one where the job ran not where the MATLAB GUI is running.
 All parallel functionalities in MATLAB can be executed inside a ``parpool``.
+If you are running the
+MATLAB GUI in an Open onDemand session you can use ``Processes`` as the ``name-of-your-cluster``, as
+this cluster profile is used for running jobs locally.

 -------------------